 Supreme Court allows more private money in election campaigns.
 Supreme Court lifts limits on how much in total one person can donate Its 5-4 ruling means wealthy donors can give to as many campaigns as they wantPeople can still only give a maximum of $5,200 to a single candidateCritics warn the ruling further undermines already weakened campaign finance laws Washington (CNN) -- If you're rich and want to give money to a lot of political campaigns, the Supreme Court ruled Wednesday that you can.

 Susana Martinez (R) New Mexico Gov. Susana Martinez (R) has long been known for her vitriolic rhetoric against undocumented immigrants.
-But on Wednesday, Martinez surprised many when she admitted that her own grandparents were among those “people…who violated the law” when they came to the U.S. as undocumented immigrants: New Mexico Gov. SEC confirms Congress above insider trading laws.
+SEC confirms Congress above insider trading laws.
 Laura Wells, Green Party candidate for governor, arrested at Whitman-Brown debate : SFGate: Politics Blog.
 The big Whitman-Brown California gubernatorial debate at Dominican College in San Rafael already has plenty of drama going — protesters from the California Nurses Association and other groups here in force.